SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

 In this section, you will use the Intelligent Scenario Management app to perform ML operations.

 1. Open the Fiori Launchpad.
-Check the URL, Input the username and password provided in the cheat sheet.
-Click on **My Home** section and choose the Intelligent Scenario Management app.
+Ctrl+Click [here](https://44.217.183.24:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html?sap-client=100&sap-language=EN#Shell-home) to open Fiori Launchpad in a new tab.
+Input the username and password provided in the cheat sheet.
+Click on **Analytics** section, you can find **Analytics** tab in **More** if it's not displayed in front.
+Then, choose the Intelligent Scenario Management app.
 ![](./images/14.png)
 2. Search the **First-Class Seats Occupied** scenario created by you and navigate to the details page by clicking the `>` icon. <br>![](./images/15.png)
 3. Select the Model and click on the **Train button** to trigger the training.